Syrian forces bomb capital as school year starts

 The Syrian Observatory for Human Rights, a British-based violence watchdog, said that 70 people, mostly civilians, were killed on Sunday.
 It says 27,000 people have been killed in the 18-month-old uprising against Assad.

-A resident in Hajar al-Aswad said that the artillery offensive was a revenge attack after three Syrian soldiers who were killed by rebels in the neighbourhood a day before.
+A resident in Hajar al-Aswad said that the artillery offensive was a revenge attack after three Syrian soldiers who were killed by rebels in the neighborhood a day before.

-On Saturday, 20 bodies, including a woman‘s, were found by residents in the neighbouring district of Tadamon that had been overrun by Assad’s troops, activists said.
+On Saturday, 20 bodies, including a woman‘s, were found by residents in the neighboring district of Tadamon that had been overrun by Assad’s troops, activists said.

 An activist in Tadamon said on Sunday that after weeks of shelling no schools opened in his district today.
 “People here forgot about the life that you live.
 They are just waiting for God’s help to kick Assad out,” the activist said over Skype.